 The potential applicant must be: a citizen of the United States; at least 18 but not yet 24 years old (i.e., the applicant must still be 23 on October 1 in the year of application); sufficiently advanced academically to assure completion of a bachelor's degree before October 1 in the year following election.

 W&M Campus Application Procedures

-I. Preliminary Application - due by noon on July 15
+I. Campus Application - due by noon on August 15

 The campus nomination committee will review the applications and issue invitations to those selected for interviews.
 Interviews will be held shortly after the campus deadline.
 The interview will last approximately 20 minutes.
 At the completion of the interviews, the committee will select the College's nominees and all applicants will be notified of their status.

 Candidates chosen as nominees will have time to fine tune their application materials prior to submitting them to the District Committee of Selection designated by the campus nomination committee.
-The final applications must be submitted online by 11:59 p.m.
-EDT on October 1, 2014.
+The final applications must be submitted online by the national deadline the first week of October.

 District receptions and interviews will be held on the Friday and Saturday preceding the Thanksgiving holiday.
-Notifications regarding interview status will be made no later than November 1.
+Notifications regarding interview status will be made as early as possible.

 Election announcements are made following the conclusion of the Saturday interviews.